Environment and sustainability

 Beaconhills has more than 10 main garden areas, including three Indigenous gardens.
 Our vegetable gardens provide fresh organic produce for our canteens and local charity organisations.

-Our three bin recycling system across the College ensures all waste is separated, while worm farms at both campuses process organic waste, which in turn becomes fertiliser for our gardens.
+The three bin recycling system across the College ensures all waste is separated, while worm farms at both campuses process organic waste, which in turn becomes fertiliser for the gardens.

 Blue Leaf Icon